asavinov/intelligent-trading-bot/README.md

 There are two problems:
 * How to choose best hyper-parameters for ML models.
 This problem is solved in the classical way, e.g., by grid search.
 For example, for Gradient Boosting, we train the model on the same data using different hyper-parameters and then select those showing the best score.
 This approach has one drawback - we optimize it for the best score which is not trading performance.
 This means that the trading performance is not guaranteed to be good (and in fact it will not be good).
 Therefore, we use this score as an intermediate feature with the goal to optimize trading performance on later stages.
 * If we compute the final aggregated score (like +0.21), then the question is should we buy, sell or do nothing?
 In fact, it is the most difficult question.
 To help answer it, additional scripts were developed for backtesting and optimizing buy-sell signal generation:
-  * Generate rolling predictions which simulates what we do by regularly re-training the models and using them for prediction: `python -m scripts.generate_rolling_predictions -c config.json`
+  * Generate rolling predictions which simulates what we do by regularly re-training the models and using them for prediction: `python -m scripts.predict_rolling -c config.json`
-  * Train signal models for choosing the best thresholds for sell-buy signals producing the best performance on historic data: `python -m scripts.train_signal_models -c config.json`
+  * Train signal models for choosing the best thresholds for sell-buy signals producing the best performance on historic data: `python -m scripts.train_signals -c config.json`

 # Configuration parameters